Planning & Zoning

 What do I need to do to ...

-Any division of property which creates a parcel below 20-acres in size and falls under the jurisdiction of Boundary County Planning and Zoning is considered a subdivision, and the following procedures have been adopted to allow processing.
+Considerations regarding any division of property which creates a parcel below 20-acres in size and falls under the jurisdiction of Boundary County Planning and Zoning.
+The following procedures have been adopted to allow processing.

-In order to obtain a simple subdivision, those dividing property that fit the simple subdivision criteria should bring to the Planning and Zoning Office:
+In order to obtain an application to divide property, those dividing property that fit the criteria as here described should bring to the Planning and Zoning Office:

-The zoning administrator will provide an application for simple subdivision, and upon verification that the proposal meets the criteria above, will issue a Simple Subdivision permit, which can be recorded with the deeds to show that the parcels thus divided are buildable.
+The zoning administrator will provide an appropriate application for division, and upon verification that the proposal meets the criteria above, will issue an appropriate permit, which can be recorded with the deeds to show that the parcels thus divided are buildable.

 A printable copy of the form is available by clicking here.
-The fee for a simple subdivision is $35.
+The fee for a parcel division or a simple subdivision is $35.

 A short plat is a platting procedure used when: